Aljgutier/aljgutier.github.io/posts/2019-5-20-TimeSeriesForecasting_DL_Embeddings.md

 ### Predictive Analytics and Forecasting

 In this article, we solve a forecasting problem.
-However, the approach applies equally to both forecasting and prediction.
-Forecasting involves predicting the future value of the dependent variables based on historical independent variables and or the historical dependent variable (auto-regressive).
-The forecasting problem is a subset of the prediction problem, wherein the prediction problem does not include a time component.
+However, the methods  apply equally to forecasting and prediction.
+Forecasting involves predicting the future value of the dependent variable(s) based on historical independent variables and or the historical dependent variable (auto-regression).
+The forecasting problem includes a time component and is a subset of the prediction problem, wherein the prediction problem does not include a time component.

-In the prediction or forecasting problem, the pre-processing stage consists of independent variable transformations including aggregations, time differences, and lags to produce a single row of data with potentially many independent variables corresponding to one or more dependent variables.
-For the forecasting problem, this single row is suitable for forecasting the dependent variable.
-Although there is a significant dependence on properly engineering the model features (independent variables), after feature engineering the predictive model algorithm structure is the same for prediction or forecasting.
+In the prediction and forecasting problem, the preprocessing stage of the pipeline consists of transformation of the independent variables including various aggregations.
+In the case of forecasting these may also include time differences and lags.
+In ether case preprocessing produces a single row of data with potentially many independent variables corresponding to one or more dependent variables.
+The single row of independent variables is designed for predicting the dependent variable(s).
+Although success of the overall prediction solution is dependent on properly engineering these predictive features (independent variables), after feature engineering, the predictive model algorithm structure is the same for prediction or forecasting.
 Thus, the methods herein apply to both types of problems

 ### Rossmann Dataset

 The Rossman, Kaggle dataset is chosen for the following reasons.
-A dataset with benchmarked performance with realistic complexity is preferred.
-For example, there are several well-known data sets for the development of AI and ML models.
-Some examples include CIFAR for image processing, Wordnet for NLP, the Iris data set, and Handwritten digits dataset.
+A well understood dataset with benchmarked performance and realistic complexity is preferred.
+For example, this is the case for several well-known data sets commonly used in the development of AI and ML models.
+Some examples include CIFAR for image processing, Wordnet for NLP, the Iris data set for prediction, handwritten digits for classification, and IMDb for sentimient classification.
 These datasets tend to be excellent for exploring data algorithms because the data science community understands the data and there are numerous published examples.

-Similarly, the Rossmann, Kaggle dataset is becoming popular for exploring forecasting problems; for example, it is referenced in the following use cases.
+Similarly, the Rossmann, Kaggle dataset is becoming popular for exploring forecasting problems; case in point, it is referenced in the following use cases.

  * [Rossmann store sales competition](https://www.kaggle.com/c/rossmann-store-sales)
  * [Fastai introduction to Deep Learning for Tabular Data](https://www.fast.ai/2018/04/29/categorical-embeddings/)
  * [Stanford CS229, Final Projects based on Rossman store sales](http://cs229.stanford.edu/projects2015.html)
  * [Journal publications, Entity Embeddings of Categorical Variables](https://arxiv.org/pdf/1604.06737.pdf)

 Additionally, the Rossman, Kaggle dataset is the only open source time-series dataset with several published evaluations and benchmarks by the data science community.
-Utilizing this dataset enables focusing on the Deep Learning and Entity Embeddings while taking as a given pre-processing and basic understanding of the data that are established by other published exercises.
+Utilizing this dataset enables focusing on the deep learning and entity embeddings while taking as a given preprocessing and basic understanding of the data that are established by other published exercises.

 <h1 style="color:	#115BDC;">Data Processing and Machine Learning Overview</h1>